niftylab/laygo2/docs_workspace/docs_sphinx/source/overview.md

 ## Introduction

-**The LAYout with Gridded Object 2 (laygo2)** package is a Python-based layout generation framework with the following goals:
+**The LAYout with Gridded Object 2 (laygo2)** package is a Python-based layout generation framework to achieve the following goals:

 * **Automation** and reuse of layout generation process.